BetonQuest/BetonQuest/docs/Objectives-List.md

 ## Fishing: `fish`

 Requires the player to catch a fish.
 It doesn't have to be a fish, it can also be a treasure or junk.
 The first argument is [material](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html) name of the item to catch, optionally with data value after a colon.
 Second argument must be amount of fish to catch.
-You can also add `notify` argument if you want to display progress.
+You can also add `notify` argument if you want to display progress, optionally with the notification interval after colon.

 Fishing has the same properties as mob kill objective.